JohnnyQ40/JohnQ-Module-11/README.md

 to install the required dependencies, run the command: npm install

 ## Usage
 To use the Note Taker run the command: 'node server.js' then the application should be found at http://localhost:3001 .
+The + button allows users to create a new note where they can then name the note and fill in any information they want.
+A save icon will appear at the top which allows users to save the notes.
+Saved notes will appear on the left collumn.
+Users can click on saved notes to view previously created notes, and saved notes will have a trash icon on them which allows users to delete old/uneeded notes.

 ## License
 None